-The overall project objectives were to perform an unbiased assessment of state-of-the-art corn production technology for adaptation and development of management practices for successful, efficient and profitable grain corn production in the province.
 To take advantage of a huge production and profit opportunity for Alberta farmers, Farming Smarter looked for the best ways to grow grain corn in Alberta’s climate and soils.
-Major seed companies’ development investment in short season, early maturing grain corn varieties for Alberta and Saskatchewan offer Alberta crop farmers a huge opportunity.
+There are new short season, early maturing grain corn varieties for Alberta and Saskatchewan.

-This 3-year study at four locations (Lethbridge, Bow Island, Medicine Hat, Brooks) conducted three trials under two field moisture conditions (dryland: DL, irrigated: I) at these locations.
-Each trial examined a different aspect of grain corn production agronomics including optimum plant population, different fertilizer types and rates and crop rotations.
-We used new grain corn short season maturity hybrids with Corn Heat Units (CHU) ranging 2000 -2150.
-These hybrids were selected from a number of seed brands (Pride Seeds, Dupont Pioneer, Monsanto and Pickseed) currently participating in the hybrid corn performance varietal trials conducted by the Alberta Corn Committee.
+This 3-year study conducted trials under two field moisture conditions dryland (DL) & irrigated (I).
+Each trial examined a different aspect of grain corn agronomics including optimum plant population, fertilizer types/rates and crop rotations.
+We used new grain corn hybrids with Corn Heat Units (CHU) ranging from 2000 -2150.
+These hybrids were selected from a number of seed brands participating in the hybrid corn performance varietal trials conducted by the Alberta Corn Committee.